sanjitdp/sanjitdp.github.io/_posts/2023-05-23-morris-algorithm-optimality.md

 ![Plot of relative errors of floating point counter and Morris++ counter](/assets/images/bayes.jpeg){: width="720"}
 <p class='caption'>
-Relative errors of the floating point counter and the Morris++ counter.
+Relative errors of the floating point counter and the Morris++ counter
 </p>

 Hmm.
 This is interesting, since the relative error of a state-of-the-art algorithm from 2018 has almost the exact same cdf as the relative error of Morris' original algorithm developed in 1978.
 This suggested to them that perhaps the original algorithm was in fact asymptotically optimal, but it was the previous analyses of the algorithm which were imperfect.